MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 :Metadata: json formatted ``string``

-    Dictionary of survey parameters shared with the :ref:`Transmitters <geoh5_atem_tx>`.
+    Dictionary of survey parameters shared with the `Airborne TEM Tx`_.
 The following items are core parameters stored under the "EM Dataset" key.

     - "Channels": ``list`` of ``double``